Sparados API Documentation

 POST /secure/users/

-The partner should store both approvalId and cardId, as these values are required for later card management and card data retrieval.
+After the additional limits are created successfully, Sparados returns 201 Created with the created limit details.
+The partner should store the returned cardId, as this value is required for later card management and card data retrieval.

 2. VALUES USED IN SPARADOS CARDS API